sergiopatricio/shopping-list/README.md

 ## Shopping list
 Shows all items organised by group and allows quantities to be updated.
 Regular items are always there.
 Temporary items can be added and will be removed if the list is cleared.
-Groups can be filtered so that only items from certain groups are shown.

 The purpose of the shopping list is to update quantities on the needed items.

 ## Order
 Order confirmation only shows the items with quantity bigger than zero.
 Items can be sorted by group or name.
-Groups can be filtered so that only items from certain groups are shown.

 The purpose of order confirmation is to confirm items when the purchase is being made and they are added to a physical or online shopping cart.